 In pool, alignment refers to the direction of all the parts involved in pocketing the ball.
 This refers to everything from your cue, your stroke arm, your head, your stance, to your body.
 Most importantly, is your cue stick coming straight back and moving straight forward in the direction that you’re aiming for each shot?
 Don’t confuse alignment with aiming.
 A shot can still be missed with proper alignment if you’re aiming at the wrong contact point.

 Like a fine tuned machine, if one or two of the parts are not working properly, it will be apparent in the results.
 Your car will not drive in a straight line if your tires are not properly aligned.
-Along with the three main components of your basic mechanics (the bridge, grip, and stance), the alignment is another factor that has a direct affect on whether or not you pocket the ball.
-Without proper alignment it is impossible to be consistent.
+Along with the three main components of your basic mechanics (the bridge, grip, and stance), the alignment is another factor that has a direct effect on whether or not you pocket the ball.
+Without proper alignment, it is impossible to be consistent.

 Here is a simple way to check your alignment: